datalove-app/datalove/docs/FAQ_General.md

   - no KYC/AML restrictions are baked into the code

 # Whuffie sounds like a decentralized exchange, so how does it compare to EtherEx?
-- an exchange like EtherEx could be implemented on top of Whuffie, capable of trading tokens and currencies over multiple offers thru the Whuffie engine
+- an exchange like EtherEx could be implemented on top of Whuffie, trades over multiple offers thru the Whuffie engine
+- likewise, EtherEx could implement a Whuffie-like contract on top of EtherEx
 - Whuffie tokens and credits that implement the ERC20 token interface should be tradeable on EtherEx

-- other non-whuffie tokens and smart contract currencies would have to be pegged to a Whuffie token contract equivalent, though further research is required to work out the details.
+# If I deploy my token using Whuffie, Am I locked in forever?
+Likewise, if I don't deploy my token with Whuffie, am I permanently locked out?